raulsanzr/DNA-Methylation/README.md

 ## Principal Component Analysis

-Principal Component Analysis (PCA) is a dimensionality reduction technique used to reduce a data set with many features into the so-called principal components.
-Those are a few variables that aim to explain as much variability as possible in order to be able to represent the data in two (or three) dimensions.
+Principal Component Analysis (PCA) is a dimensionality reduction technique used to reduce a data set with many variables into a few called principal components.
+Those are variables built by the combination of the initial ones that aim to explain as much variance as possible in order to be able to represent the data in two (or three) dimensions.

 ### PCA on the most variable sites

-Selecting the sites with higher variation across samples may be an approach to reduce the number of inputs for the PCA and speed up the calculation by avoiding the use of “meaningless” features.
-However, the number of selected variables should be large enough because a small number can reduce the accuracy of the PCA.
+Selecting the sites with higher variation across the samples is an approach to reduce the number of inputs and speed up the PCA calculation.
+However, the number of selected sites should be large enough not to reduce the performance of the PCA.

 ``` r
 # selecting the top 100 most variable CpGs